mensahjg/Apachewebserver/README.md

 # Nginxwebserver
-Setup for WordPress, Nginx web server, and PHP
+Setup for WordPress, mySQL, Nginx web server, and PHP

-- Any assumptions made
+- ### Any assumptions made

   1. Program will be run interactively by a user that has root or sudo access
   2. Firewall is assumed to be inactive